 Use of aluminium salts in vaccines as a long and impressive safety record.
 Some studies have found aluminium containing vaccines to be associated with local reactions and, less often, with the development of subcutaneous nodules at the injection site.
 This is particularly so if the injection is given too superficially.
 Other studies have reported fewer reactions with aluminium containing vaccines than those without.
 This depends on the overall vaccine formulation.

-Emulsion adjuvants are not in any vaccines currently used in New Zealand.
 Emulsion adjuvants are made from an oil-in-water, such as squalene, DL-a-tocopherol (vitamin E), or lipids from the Salmonella minnesota bacterium or Quillaja saponaria tree.
-Overseas vaccines may include AS01B, AS01E, AS03, AS04, or MF59 as an emulsion adjuvant.
+This saponin-based adjuvant is used in Nuvaxovid, Shingrix and Fluad Quad vaccines.

 The CpG-ODN nucleotide adjuvant is not in any vaccines currently used in New Zealand.
 The adjuvant is a man-made molecule copying a pattern of molecules found in bacterial DNA that enhance an immune response.